 • Once the khichdi is cooked then top it with some ghee while serving.

-You can serve moong dal khichdi with curd/yogurt and salad.
-Now, that you know the benefits of khichdi, you can surely have a enhanced digestive system.
+You can serve moong dal khichdi with curd/yoghurt and salad.
+Now, that you know the benefits of khichdi, you can surely have an enhanced digestive system.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.